ExamOne Response to Coronavirus Disease 2019 (COVID-19)

-- In the last 14 days have you traveled in violation of any federal, state or local guidance or orders, or had close contact with an individual who has?
+-In the last 14 days have you traveled in violation of any federal, provincial or local guidance or orders, or had close contact with an individual who has?

-- Our medical professionals are required to wear full personal protective equipment including face shields and we recommend you also wear a face mask if possible.
+-Our medical professionals are required to wear full personal protective equipment including face shields.
+We recommend you also wear a face mask if possible.
 Applicants are required to wear face masks during collections conducted at an exam center.
 If federal, provincial or local authorities require facial protection, applicants will be required to wear a mask or face covering during their in-home appointment.
 During the medical exam our phlebotomist will be in close proximity to you to complete the specimen collection.
 Are you comfortable scheduling your appointment at this time?*

-If a consumer answers yes to any of the first three questions, or states they do not feel comfortable proceeding with the exam, he or she will be directed to delay scheduling the appointment for 14 days from diagnosis, contact or date of travel, and advised to contact their insurance company.
+If a consumer answers yes to any of the questions or states they do not feel comfortable proceeding with the exam, he or she will be directed to delay scheduling the appointment for 14 days from diagnosis, contact or date of travel, and advised to contact their insurance company.

 Q: What have you communicated to your examiners regarding safety precautions?

 A: We have proactively communicated to all our employees, including examiners, to take necessary precautions to help protect themselves from COVID-19: Tips include: